How Can I Prove Emotional Distress?

 Here are some examples of emotional distress following an accident:

-• Depression – A pedestrian was crossing the street when she was suddenly struck by a vehicle that ran a red light.
-In addition to physical injuries, the victim suffered depression after the accident due to the stress of not being able to earn wages or pay medical bills.
+Depression: A pedestrian was crossing the street when she was suddenly struck by a vehicle that ran a red light.
+In addition to physical injuries, the victim suffered depression after the accident due to the stress of being unable to earn wages or pay medical bills.

 In these cases, the victims may bring a personal injury lawsuit to recover damages, including emotional distress, within the statute of limitations.